Arrival (Journey album): Album details and reception

 The album was released in Japan in late 2000, and it leaked to the internet.
 Negative response from American fans prompted the band to record two more songs with a harder rock edge, and delay the release of the album in the US until these new tracks could be included.
 The song "I'm Not That Way" was dropped on US version, and the songs "World Gone Wild" and "Nothin' Comes Close" were added.

 "All the Way" spent 13 weeks on the Billboard Adult Contemporary Charts, rising as high as No. 22.
 The album peaked at No. 56 on Billboards album chart, Arrival was the band's first album to not receive at least a gold certification by the RIAA since 1977's Next.
 It was also their last studio album under Columbia Records, which had been the band's label since their self-titled 1975 debut.

-Track listings
+Track listing

 The U.S. and SACD editions do not include "I'm Not That Way" as on the Japanese edition, but instead add "World Gone Wild" and "Nothin' Comes Close".
 The U.S. CD edition features an edited version of "To Be Alive Again", the full version is only on the Japanese CD.